General

 had a problem with saddle equipment fitting in the

-past.
 Many pads are designed to allow air flow

 through them.
 If you are using one of these pads,